thalictroides/RAD_demult_align_genotype/README.md

 **Input files**:
 * R1.fastq.gz I1.fastq.gz I2.fastq.gz  Where R1 is a fastq of single-end reads and I1 and I2 are fastqs of index 1 and 2 respectively.
 Manually load this into your /scratch/usr/rad/ipyrad folder.
 * sep_barcodes.txt  A two column file with no header where the first column is your sample ID and the second is index1 and index2 seperated by a "-"  ex.
 1RC    GTACGTTC-CCATCACA.
 Manually load this into your /scratch/usr/rad/ipyrad folder.
-* params.txt  An ipyrad parameter file.
+* params.txt  An ipyrad parameter file included in this git repository.
 Examine and modify this file to your needs.

 **Bash scripts**
 * multx.sh  Bash script for running fastq-multx